polyipseity/information/special/academia/HKUST/ISOM 2020/index.md

 The content is in teaching order.

 - general recommendations ::: Do NOT use techniques not learnt in lectures!
-Also, if you have learnt Python before well, you would find some quiz questions extremely ambiguous with imprecise wordings.
-Good luck guessing the answer!
+Also, if you have learnt Python before well, you would find a few quiz questions ambiguous with imprecise wordings.
+Good luck guessing the answer...
 - course logistics
   - pathway: ISOM 2020 → ISOM 2600
   - duration: 7 weeks, for the first half of the semester